meierh/Embedded_System_Hands_On_I/Task_4/readme.md

 ### Python Software Preparations on the Raspberry Pi

-We use the `pyserial` python libaray, which can be installed via `pip` in the following way:
+We use the `pyserial` python library, which can be installed via `pip` in the following way:

 ```bash
 # Change to your home folder